canhminhdo/cafeobj-vscode-extension/README.md

 ## Features

-Providing highlightinng for the CafeOBJ language declarations such as module, import module, sort, operation, equation, view, proofscore.
+Providing syntax highlighting for the CafeOBJ language declarations such as module, import module, sort, operation, equation, view, and proof scores.

-Including some snippets to help you better work on Visual Studio Code.
+Including some snippets to facilitate your work.

 ## Known Issues

-Checking the known issues at [here](https://github.com/minhcanh99/cafeobj-vscode-extension/issues).
-You are appriciated to report bug to improve the extension as well.
+Checking the known issues [here](https://github.com/minhcanh99/cafeobj-vscode-extension/issues).
+You are appreciated to report bugs to improve the extension as well.

 ## Release Notes